A BRIEF HISTORY OF THE FIRST ALACHUA MUSIC HARVEST AND THE CREATION OF THE GAINESVILLE ALTERNATIVE MUSIC ALLIANCE

 MY POST-GAMA SHOWS

 While Marshall and GAMA were carrying on the Harvest torch, I occasionally put on a show for fun.
-My first big one was a free show at Downtown Community Plaza called the Gainesville Punk Rock Festival.
+My first big one was a free show at the Downtown Community Plaza called the Gainesville Punk Rock Festival.
 From the beginning, GAMA took heat from people who thought that if the Music Harvest were a true alternative festival it should have had more punk rock.
-For the most part, we took this (and all criticisms) with a grain of salt, but I eventually came off the defensive and realized they had a point.
+For the most part, we took this (and all criticisms) with a grain of salt, but I eventually realized they had a point.
 Plus, Gainesville had and still has a great punk scene.
 One bands on the bill, Hot Water Music, still tours regularly with support from Epitaph Records.
 Here's a press blurb from Moon Magazine about the show that also shows how popular putting on music festivals had become in Gainesville in the mid-90s.
 The photo of Hot Water Music is humorously miscaptioned as some crunchy cabaret singer.

 In return for featured sponsorships, Wayne Irwin agreed to give us free radio ads at Rock Radio 1390 AM (the only alt-station in town, where I hosted a local music show) and Alan Bushnell of the Hardback Cafe agreed to provide a P.A. system.
-The planning was going smoothly until the Gainesville Police Department got wind of the show through the Moon Magazine ad on the right.
-Although I had already filled out the proper permits and was approved by the city staffers, the police chief himself decided that we need to hire six off-duty officers to stand guard as security for the event for a total price of over $1000, a then-princely sum by my standards.
+The planning was going smoothly until the Gainesville Police Department got wind of the show through the Moon Magazine ad (at right).
+Although I had already filled out the proper permits and was approved by the city staffers, the police chief himself decided that we needed to hire six off-duty officers to stand guard as security for the event for a total price of over $1000, a then-princely sum by my standards.
 You can read Clifton's letter for yourself right here.
 It's interesting to note that Bushnell's name figures prominently in the letter.
 This was probably because I wasn't listed by name in the Moon ad, while the Hardback was listed as a sponsor.
 This led to the police contacting Alan, who was all too happy to appoint himself a publicist for the festival without asking me.

 back to top

 I decided from then on just to do simple shows with no greater purpose than to have fun and make a little beer money.
 One day Wayne Irwin, some friends, and I were canoeing on Prairie Creek and stopped in for a beer at Kate's Fish Camp, a sleepy ill-attended dive bar on the eastern edge on town.
 We started talking to the owner, Mike, and proposed having a show on his land.
 He could sell all the beer and food and we'd take care of the music.
 He enthusiastically agreed and the Prairie Creek Jam was formed.
-Since Wayne managed Rock Radio 1390, we excellent radio support.
+Since Wayne managed Rock Radio 1390, we had excellent radio support.
 That show was particularly satisfying because we made enough to actually pay all the bands and ourselves.

 Prairie Creek Jam helped to put Kate's Fish Camp on the map for shows.
 Mike loved having the kids come out from Gainesville and buy his beer.
 The kids loved it because Mike's closest neighbor was well beyond earshot, and you could sneak off into the swamp to get high.
 For a while it seemed like there was a show at Kate's every month.
 In 1997 I put together a silly little show called Slackerfest.
 I got 97X and Moon Magazine sponsorships and a great lineup.
 I got a great writeup in the Gainesville Sun and people were talking about it.
 Around 11:30 on the day of the show, while we were setting up the sound system, the clouds rolled in.
-What followed was literally on of the heaviest thunderstorms I had ever experienced in Florida.
+What followed was literally on of the heaviest thunderstorms I had ever experienced in Florida (and I've seen many Florida thunderstorms).
 It was strong enough that there was absolutely no question that no one was going to come to Slackerfest.
 The 20 or so people who were there during setup hung around and drank beer and played pool inside Mike's bar.
 Lord knows I needed a beer.
 It was my last day as a concert promoter.

 back to top